Learning To Apologize

 There are many ways of apologizing.
 As a rule of thumb, a casual apology is fine for minor wrongdoings, while it takes a more sincere apology to match a major one.
 You're the sole judge when it comes to deciding how to apologize.

-Now, if you're unsure of which approach to take, aim high and go down the path of goodwill – it's better to be too sincere than too casual.
+Now, if you're unsure of which approach to take, aim high and go down the path of goodwill.
+It's better to be too sincere than too casual.

 The Casual Apology